pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 #CC2500 RF Module

 ##FRSKY
 Models: FrSky receivers D4R and D8R.
-DIY RX-F801 and RX-F802.
+DIY RX-F801 and RX-F802 receivers.

 Extended limits supported

 Telemetry enabled for A0, A1, RSSI, TSSI and Hub